Python Data Type Conversion Tutorial

 Just like with integers and floats, you can also convert lists to tuples and tuples to lists.

 Remember what tuple and lists are?
-Lists and Tuples in Python are used to store collection of homogeneous items.
+Lists and Tuples in Python are used to store a collection of homogeneous items.
 The difference between tuples and list is that tuples are immutable, which means once defined you cannot delete, add or edit any values inside it.

 Why would you convert lists to tuples?